microsoft/custom-connectors-masterclass/lab04/README.md

 # Lab 04 - Top tips and tricks for Custom Connectors

-In this lab, you will learn how to enable the connector as an AI plugin.
+In this lab, you will go through the following tasks:

-Tasks:

 * Import a connector as a OpenAPI v2 (swagger) file
 * Learn how to enable a connector as an AI plugin